Local Government Partnership: Certificate

 - Pol Sci 6471 Seminar in Urban Politics

 *Other courses may be added as deemed appropriate for content.

 C. Three hours of internship are also required, or graduate students should demonstrate either a professional field experience equivalent to the internship or be required to participate.
 Any request for an exemption from the internship requirement must be approved by the local government program director after a review of the student’s professional or managerial field experience with appropriate documentation.
 Students who receive an exemption must take another 3 hours of electives from the selection in area B.

 The internship will include learning activities in management and governance processes in local government jurisdictions, as well as a seminar in which students will critically reflect on their field experience with a faculty supervisor.

 Requirements for admission to the graduate certificate program include an undergraduate degree and a GPA of 3.0 or better.
-Applicants must obtain two letters of recommendation.
-At least one of the letters must be from a current or former college-level instructor.
+In addition, two letters of recommendation are required, preferably with at least one letter from an applicant's previous college-level instructor.
 Applicants must submit a two-page personal statement explaining how the certificate program fits in with the applicant’s educational and professional goals.
 The letters and the personal statement should be sent directly to the Public Policy Administration Program.
 For more information go to the Graduate School Application Page